-Joe Dupere is a founder of Ixaka and has served as Chief Executive Officer since February 2015.
+Joe Dupere was appointed as Chief Executive Officer of Ixaka (formerly Rexgenero Ltd) in February 2015.
 Joe has more than 25 years of drug development, operational and research management, M&A, business development and fund-raising experience in the biopharmaceutical and healthcare investment banking sectors.
 Joe was previously an independent business development and finance advisor for the healthcare sector and Head of Business Development at Riemser Pharma GmbH.
 Joe has also held senior healthcare investment banking positions at Deutsche Bank and Bear Stearns in London and New York.
 Prior to joining Bear Stearns he led early-stage drug development programs in neurology and psychiatric disease research at Glaxo Wellcome.

 Joe received his B.Sc. in Neuroscience (First Class) from the University of Manchester, Ph.D. in Pharmacology from the University of Bristol and MBA from Cranfield School of Management.